 Janet Coats was part of the renowned thread-making family, J&P Coats.
 The eldest daughter of Thomas Coats and Margaret Glen, her father was one of four brothers who inherited a Paisley-based thread manufacturing company that was renamed J&P Coats in 1830.
 She was also the wife of publisher, James Tait Black and Janet's own literary aspirations resulted in two volumes of nature-inspired poetry, one of which was published as Verses and Rhymes, in 1899.

-Paisley Book Festival 2020's theme is Radical Voices and Rebel Stories and, inspired by the voices and actions of radical young people on climate change we requested that poets across Scotland submit their work for the Janet Coats Memorial Prize.
+Paisley Book Festival 2020's theme was Radical Voices and Rebel Stories and, inspired by the voices and actions of radical young people on climate change we requested that poets across Scotland submit their work for the Janet Coats Memorial Prize.
 As you can see from these shortlisted poems the standard was very high..
-The winner will be awarded during the Paisley Book Festival.
+The winners are Basara Basit and Sylvia Telfer.

 we pack the Range Rover